lelouchsola/LearningNotes/README.md

     f.
 DrSalimian 的线性规划系列视频
         https://www.youtube.com/playlist?list=PLUm0dA6802wao5iSrkhnMDSLGu5bg_FtM
     g.
 "Non-convex Optimization for Machine Learning" by Prateek Jain.
+    h. lectures on stochastic programming, by A Shapiro
+    i.
+Robust Optimization, by Aharon Ben-Tal

 __Note: The most important thing is how to use mathmatic to describe the problem and build up the corresponding model, but not how to prove those theroms.
 It is better to learn optimization by using softwares to handle the practical problems.__
 ### 2. Linear algebra:
     MIT 18.06